FusionAuth/fusionauth-site/site/docs/v1/tech/guides/lambda.md

 ### Unit Test: Populate JWT From FusionAuth

 In this final unit test, let's look at how to check user information available in FusionAuth to determine custom fields to return to your app.
-You are also going to download the lambda code to test from FusionAuth, instead of hardcoding the `populate` function into your test.
+You are also going to download the lambda code to test from FusionAuth programmatically, instead of hardcoding the `populate` function into your test.

 There are two objects related to login to consider.
 The first is the JWT fields that are returned to your app by default.